HannahEmnett/InspectorBaxter/README.md

 long as they are all defined in the dictionary file.
 Whenever a keyword is heard, `pocketsphinx` will publish it as a string to the `/pocketsphinx_recognizer/output` topic.

-Our node, [baxter_speech.py][baxter_speech.py] subscribes to the `/pocketsphinx_recognizer/output` topic and then publishes to the `/inspector/state` topic based on what the user has said.
+The node, [baxter_speech.py][baxter_speech.py] subscribes to the `/pocketsphinx_recognizer/output` topic and then publishes to the `/inspector/state` topic based on what the user has said.
 When the user identifies the names of objects in Baxter's environment, the node publishes to the `inspector/ naming` topic.
 The node also publishes contextual [images][images] to baxter's screen on the `/robot/ xdisplay` topic.
 There is built-in error handling so that the user cannot change Baxter's state unless certain conditions are met and the master node allows it.
-This ensures a proper sequence of operations for the robot to follow.
+This ensures that the robot follows the proper sequence of operations.

 The launch file, [baxter_speech.launch][baxter_speech.launch] runs both the `pocketsphinx` and the `baxter_speech` nodes and defines the location of the dictionary and keyword files.
 To run